Yeswanthgits/Network-Architecture/3 Tier Architecture/README.md

 `1.
 Presentation Layer: `

-    It works same as 2 tier architecture(if you are a beginner, refer to this https://github.com/Yeswanthgits/Network-Architecture/blob/main/2%20Tier%20Architecture/README.md )
+    It works same as 2 tier architecture(if you are a beginner, refer to this `https://github.com/Yeswanthgits/Network-Architecture/blob/main/2%20Tier%20Architecture/README.md` )

     This layer is developed using HTML, CSS, Javascript, Next.js, React and many other front end tools.

-    The main responsibilities of this layer is +Displaying data to the user.
+    The main responsibilities of this layer is -Displaying data to the user.
-        +Performs basic data validation.
+        *Performs basic data validation.
         +Often handles some client-side logic for enhanced user experience.

 ---